zhhuang98/zhhuang98.github.io/README.md

 ## Research Interests

-I am interested in the research of the intersection of physics and quantum computing, machine learning, and modern mathematics, such as
+He is interested in the research of the intersection of physics and quantum computing, machine learning, and modern mathematics, such as
 - Condensed Matter Physics + Quantum Information -> Quantum Simulation
 - Condensed Matter Physics + Machine Learning -> Quantum Machine Learning
 - Quantum Information + Topology (Geometry) -> ?